anhhoang0319/Easy-Animator/README.md

 The project is intended for learning and practicing CS concepts/topics, which includes object-oriented design, MVC architecture, testing, GUI etc.

-**The scope of this assignment** was to implement the MVC framework that divided the functionalities of implementing animation into three components: model, view and the controller to project animations such as:
+**The scope of this assignment** was to implement the MVC framework that divided the assignment into three components: model, view and the controller. this assignment can visualize some simple animations such as:

-* Small Demonstration
 * Towers of Hanoi
 * The Night Sky
 * Big Bang and Crunch

 **How to play animation:**
-The animator is designed to run in the terminal with a JAR file and command-line arguement.
+The animator is designed to run in the terminal with a JAR file and command-line argument.
 The program reads one of the existing formated and provided input text files in the specified play mode (can be found under "util/code/").
 If the chosen play mode is visual, users need to specify the play speed (e.g., "-speed 50"; the bigger the number, the greater the speed).
 In svg/text mode, if the user would like to save the svg/text output to a file, this can be done by typing "-out" and specifying an output file name in the command-line.
 Here are some valid examples of the command-line argument to run the animator:

 - java -cp EasyAnimator.jar cs5004.animator.controller.EasyAnimator -in toh-3.txt -view text
 - java -cp EasyAnimator.jar cs5004.animator.controller.EasyAnimator -in toh-3.txt -out -outfilename -view svg